owlfish/owlauth-spec/Specification.md

 #### Fallback

 In order to encourage the adoption of Owlauth, a fallback mechanism is provided for users who's organisation has not yet implemented Owlauth.
-If the Discovery step above fails, clients should instead use the server `api.owlauth.net:443` as the Owlauth server.
+If the Discovery step above fails, clients should provide users the option of logging in using Owlauth.net.
+If the user chooses this option, the Owlauth server `api.owlauth.net:443` is used.
+The fallback server should only be used if the user explicitly requests it.

 If the user has not registered with Owlauth.net, a USER_NOT_REGISTERED error will be returned in the Login stage.